rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 _The code in this post may require something like `strictNullChecks` compiler flag.
 I assume strict compiler flags are on, something you get by default with scaffolding, e.g. using `create-react-app my-project --template typescript` is close enough.
 The code examples have been tested with TypeScript v4.4.4 and v4.5.2.
+office.js examples are based on https://appsforoffice.microsoft.com/lib/1.1/hosted/office.js and @types/office-js@1.0.221
+(these match the current scaffold for office.js/React).
 This post is a pandoc output of a markdown document and code examples are not interactive.
-Most code examples are published in [_add_blank_target ts-notes](https://github.com/rpeszek/ts-experiments/tree/master/ts-notes) folder in this github repo: [_add_blank_target ts-experiments](https://github.com/rpeszek/ts-experiments)._
+Most of the code examples are published in [_add_blank_target ts-notes](https://github.com/rpeszek/ts-experiments/tree/master/ts-notes) folder in this github repo: [_add_blank_target ts-experiments](https://github.com/rpeszek/ts-experiments)._

 ## Introduction to the series